armory/spinnaker-operator/doc/options.md

 ```

 ## `spec.expose`
-This section contains configuration for exposing Spinnaker.
-It is optional, if you omit it
-no load balancer will be created (or deleted if you remove it).
+Optional.
+Controls how Spinnaker gets exposed.
+If you omit this section, no load balancer gets created.
+If this section is removed, the Load Balancer gets deleted.

 ### `spec.expose.type`
-This defines how How Spinnaker will be exposed.
+How Spinnaker gets exposed.
 Only `service` is currently supported for using Kubernetes services.

 #### `spec.expose.service`
 Service Configuration